digital-land/digital-land.info/application/templates/pages/guidance/specifications/conservation-area.md

 Example: `1984-03-28`

 ### entry-date
+The date the entity was last updated.

+If the entity has never been updated, enter the same date as start-date.

-The date this entry was created or updated, written in `YYYY-MM-DD` format.
+Write in `YYYY-MM-DD` format.

 Example: `1984-03-28`